 Citi Benefits Handbook

-Teladoc — Doctors On Demand
+Teladoc — Doctors on Demand

 Personal Health Record

-Employees and covered family members enrolled in a medical program with Aetna have access to a Personal Health Record, which scans your information and compares it to the latest medical guidelines to identify potential problems and send you alerts.
+Employees and covered family members enrolled in a medical program with Aetna have access to a Personal Health Record, which scans your information and compares it with the latest medical guidelines to identify potential problems and send you alerts.

 When you visit the doctor, have a test or fill a prescription, the claims information gets populated automatically into your Personal Health Record.
 You can add important information yourself too, such as: